HMRC Mileage Rates 2026/27 — Updated to 55p

 What is the HMRC mileage rate for 2026/27?

-The HMRC approved mileage rate for cars and vans is 45p per mile for the first 10,000 business miles in the tax year, then 25p per mile thereafter.
+The HMRC approved mileage rate for cars and vans is 55p per mile for the first 10,000 business miles in the tax year, then 25p per mile thereafter.
 Motorcycles are reimbursed at 24p per mile and bicycles at 20p per mile for all miles.
-These rates have been unchanged since 2011.
+The car rate was unchanged at 45p from 2011 until May 2026 when it increased to 55p — the first change in 15 years.

 Can I claim mileage if I work from home?